Last Updated on December 3, 2023 by

 Yeezys, especially the 350 V2, are made in various countries, such as

 China, Vietnam, India, Mexico and Germany.
 How fake Yeezy 350 V2 are made

 After analysing thousands of pairs of sneakers, we’ve put together these information bits that will save you time.

-Fake manufacturers get a couple of authentic Yeezy Boost 350 V2 pairs and try their best to replicate them.
+Fake manufacturers get a couple of authentic Yeezy 350s and try their best to replicate them.

 For step #1, they’ve got their ways of doing sales and marketing which is not of any interest to us, people who want to learn how to legit check.

 But when it comes to step #2, understanding the manufacturers will make it easier for us to do a Yeezy fake vs real sneaker comparison.

 Keep this in mind: Adidas, Nike and all these companies are big, multi-national businesses which:

 As a consequence, they will buy